 When a student transfers or leaves school

-We suggest the following information is shared.
+We suggest the following:

 - A copy of the original assistive technology application is shared with the new school.

-- A video or multimedia presentation showing the student or their team, explaining why the assistive technology is needed for learning and how it's currently being used
+- A video or multimedia presentation may be presented to the new school showing the team why the assistive technology is needed for learning and how the student is currently using it.

-- An e-portfolio provided to the new school with specific examples of the student's use of the technology's use its purpose.
+- An e-portfolio provided to the new school with specific examples of the student's use of the assistive technology.

-Permission from the student’s family and whānau is required before sharing information.
+Note: Permission from the student’s family/whānau is required before sharing information.

 Visit the Inclusive Education Online Knowledge Centre for more ideas and resources on what to do when a student changes schools.